 Published: January 2026

-Last Tuesday, I walked into my living room, grabbed my Fire TV remote, and tried to turn on my soundbar.
+Last Tuesday, I walked into my living room, picked up the remote for my Fire TV, and tried to turn on my soundbar.
 Nothing happened.
-Pressed the volume button again.
-Still nothing.
+Pushed the button for volume again.
+Nothing yet.

 No warning.
 No email.
 Just... gone from their store.
-And my setup that worked perfectly for two years suddenly felt incomplete.
+And suddenly, my setup that had worked seamlessly for two years no longer felt right.

-If you're reading this, you probably just discovered the Fire TV Blaster is discontinued too.
-Maybe yours stopped working, or you need a replacement, or you're setting up a new Fire TV and realized you can't buy the Blaster anymore.
+If you’re reading this, you’ve likely just found out the Fire TV Blaster is already discontinued as well.
+Perhaps yours is broken, or you need a spare, or you’re configuring a new Fire TV and realized that the Blaster isn’t available for purchase anymore.

-Here's what I learned after spending three days figuring out alternatives.
+Here’s what I learned after three days trying to figure out alternatives.

 Why Amazon Discontinued the Fire TV Blaster

-Nobody knows the official reason.
-Amazon didn't announce it.
-They just quietly removed it from sale.
+No one knows the official reason.
+Amazon didn't say anything about it.
+They just took it off the market without saying anything.

-The Fire TV Cube (newer models) has IR blasters built-in.
-Amazon likely figured if people want voice control for their TV and soundbar, they'll just buy the Cube instead of Fire Stick + separate Blaster.
+Newer models of the Fire TV Cube come with built-in IR blasters.
+Amazon probably thought that if people want to control their TV and soundbar with their voice, they'll just buy the Cube instead of the Fire Stick and a separate Blaster.

-Makes business sense for Amazon.
-Terrible for us who already bought Fire Sticks and Blasters separately.
+It makes sense for Amazon to do this.
+Bad for those of us who already bought Fire Sticks and Blasters separately.

 What the Fire TV Blaster Actually Did

-Before we talk about fixes, let me explain what made the Blaster useful.
+Before we talk about how to fix it, let me tell you what made the Blaster useful.

-The Fire TV Blaster was a small IR device that connected to your Fire TV.
-It let Alexa control devices that don't have WiFi or Bluetooth—like older TVs, soundbars, cable boxes, and receivers.
+The Fire TV Blaster was a small IR device that worked with your Fire TV.
+It let Alexa control things that don't have Bluetooth or WiFi, like older TVs, soundbars, cable boxes, and receivers.

-Without it, you'd have to use multiple remotes.
-With it, you could just say "Alexa, turn on my TV" and everything worked.
+You would have to use more than one remote if you didn't have it.
+You could just say "Alexa, turn on my TV" and everything would work.

 Option 1: Keep Using Your Existing Fire TV Blaster (If It Still Works)

-If your Fire TV Blaster still works, don't panic.
-You can keep using it.
+Don't panic if your Fire TV Blaster is still functional.
+You can continue to use it.

 Steps to maintain it: